nihilistau/ChatAI-DataLab/docs/STABILITY_WORKFLOW.md

 _Updated: 2025-11-16_

-This playbook freezes feature work and enforces a habitually tested stabilization cycle for ChatAI · DataLab.
+This playbook freezes feature work and enforces a habitually tested stabilization cycle for ChatAI · Kitchen.
 It coordinates local habits, CI jobs, GitHub milestones, and release tagging so that every change tightens the existing system and surfaces bugs quickly.